How to Get Streaming Requests with Axios (2 Best Ways)

 Axios is a popular HTTP client library for making requests in JavaScript.
 It provides two effective methods to implement streaming requests and continuously gets server responses.
 Check it now.

-Axios is a popular JavaScript library used for making HTTP requests from the browser or Node.js.
-It provides an easy-to-use API and supports various features, including streaming requests.
+In addition, Axios provides an easy-to-use API and supports various features, including streaming requests.
 Streaming requests allow us to process data as it arrives, rather than waiting for the entire response to be received.
+Here is a detailed Axios stream guide for you.

 Axios has supported streaming requests since version 0.12.
 In Axios, you can listen for the data event on the response object to handle a streaming response.